ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_services_using_a_load_balancer/guide.en-gb.md

 Call upstream

-### Priv to priv (annotation is present service.beta.kubernetes.io/openstack-internal-load-balancer)
+### Private to Private (annotation is present service.beta.kubernetes.io/openstack-internal-load-balancer)

 - From service annotations or spec